rollyourown-xyz/ryo-website-content/collaborate/website_design/index.md

 ## Licence

-Please be aware that the Hugo theme for the rollyourown.xyz website is released under the open source [MIT licence](https://codeberg.org/rollyourown-xyz/general-feedback/src/branch/main/LICENSE).
+Please be aware that the Hugo theme for the rollyourown.xyz website is released under the open source [GPLv3 licence](https://spdx.org/licenses/GPL-3.0-or-later.html).
 If you are not comfortable with this, then we unfortunately cannot include your contribution.